distantmagic/paddler/tutorial-installing-llamacpp-aws-cuda.md

     ```shell
     make LLAMA_CUDA=1
     ```
+5. Benchmark llama.cpp (optional):

     Follow the official tutorial if you intend to run the benchmark.
 However, keep using `make LLAMA_CUDA=1` to compile the llama.cpp (do *not* use `LLAMA_CUBLAS=1`): https://github.com/ggerganov/llama.cpp/discussions/4225

+    Instead of performing a model quantization by yourself, you can download quantized models from Hugging Face.
+For example, `Mistral Instruct` you can download from https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/tree/main

 ## Potential Errors